emilyzzzhang/Pomodoro/README.md

 ## Features

 - 25-minute Pomodoro timer
-- Click to change relaxing background gifs
+- Click to change background
 - Lofi music that starts automatically when you click "Start"
-- Option to change tracks with a button
+- Option to change music tracks
-- Cozy design and font for max cuteness

 ## Try it out